BOIL YOUR WATER BEFORE USING

 Este informe contiene información importante acerca de su agua potable.
 Haga que alguien lo traduzca para usted, o hable con alguien que lo entienda.

 We routinely monitor the conditions in the distribution system.
-On Wednesday, April 20th, we experienced a loss of positive water pressure due to a water main break at 109-159 Royal Terrace, 1124-1138 Jonestown Rd, 132 & 135 Summit St, and 19-21 N. Cameron St. in Harrisburg.
+On Thursday, December 1, 2022, we experienced a loss of positive water pressure due to an emergency water main repair that resulted in a service shut-off impacting properties between 1700-1732 Regina Street in Harrisburg.
 A loss of positive water pressure is a signal of conditions that could allow contamination to enter the distribution system through back-flow by back pressure or back-siphonage.
 As a result, there is an increased chance that the water may contain bacteria that can make you sick.

 What should I do?